 A consideration for an assumption generates lack of confidence in that assumption as a result of past or future instability of the consideration or a shortcoming in its quality, quantity, or performance.
-For example, instability in the guidelines for setting and reviewing case estimates may result in inconsistent development among accident years, and a history of claim and coverage disputes with a reinsurer creates uncertainty of recovery of 100¢ in each dollar of the reinsurer's share of liabilities.

-The actuary would select and evaluate considerations for each assumption that are appropriate to the circumstances of the insurer, including insurer practices, for example the guidelines for setting and reviewing case estimates, data, for example the stability of claims frequency and average claim cost, reinsurance, for example the history of claim and coverage disputes with reinsurers, investments, for example the matching of assets and liabilities, and the external environment, for example the effect of regulatory change on claim settlements.
+For example, instability in the guidelines for setting and reviewing case estimates may result in inconsistent development among accident years, and insurer practices, for example, the guidelines for setting and reviewing case estimates, data, for example, the stability of claims frequency and average claim cost, reinsurance, for example, the history of claim and coverage disputes with reinsurers, investments, for example, the matching of assets and liabilities, and the external environment, for example, the effect of regulatory change on claim settlements.